thehyve/transmart-core/README.md

 [![Build Status](https://travis-ci.org/thehyve/transmart-core-db.png?branch=master)](https://travis-ci.org/thehyve/transmart-core-db)

-The transmart-code-db project is a Grails plugin that implements the API described in transmart-core-api.
+The transmart-core-db project is a Grails plugin that implements the API described in transmart-core-api.
 It should be included as a runtime dependency for the transmartApp.

-This plugin also includes functionality besides implementing the API, like defining controllers on which the application relies.
+This plugin also includes additional functionality besides implementing the API, like defining controllers on which the application relies.
 Gradually, we will want to refactor these components into separate plugins.

 ##Running the integration tests##